Diocese of Lansing: 1965 to 2010

+2010 to present

+In May 2017, Reverend Jonathan Wehrle was accused of embezzling $5 million from his parish in Okemos over a 30-year period.
+Wehrle had used the money to build an 11,300 square foot house with eight bedrooms, 12 bathrooms and a $45,000 swimming pool.
+During a July 2017 search, investigators found $63,000 in cash hidden in a ceiling.
+Wehrle died in 2020 before he could go on trial.

 In January 2021, the diocese instituted a new policy for schools, parishes, and charities regarding the biological sex of students, parishioners and others.
 This policy included direction on the use of pronouns and requirements that bathrooms and sports be segregated according to biological sex.
 The policy also required school officials to avoid participating in the administration of hormonal treatment of students that was designed to alter their sexual characteristics.

 The diocese claimed that the new policy affirmed the reality and discomfort of gender dysphoria.
 The diocese recommended that transgender individuals visit counselors who "hold a correct Christian anthropology of the human person and understand and adhere to Catholic teaching."

+In 2022, St. John's Parish sued Michigan Attorney General Dana Nessel, claiming that the Michigan Elliot-Larsen Civil Rights Act, which deals with discrimination based on sexual orientation and gender identity, violated the church's constitutional rights.
+Boyea expressed his support of the lawsuit.As of 2025, Boyea is the current bishop of Lansing.